 Our priority areas

-We have strong methodological skills in survey design, health outcome measurement, pragmatic community based randomised control trials and analysis of large data sets.
-Our work focuses mainly on allergy, sexually transmitted disease, and cancer.
-Working with existing data sets enables us to understand causes of disease (for example thyroid cancer) and patterns of disease referral and management (for example ovarian cancer).
+Our priority research areas include allergy, sexually transmitted disease and cancer.
+Working with existing data sets enables us to understand causes of disease (for instance, thyroid cancer), as well as patterns of disease referral and management (for example, in ovarian cancer).

 We focus on the management of allergy and sexually transmitted diseases in primary care because both conditions are increasing in prevalence with unmet patient needs.

 We maintain close links with the National Institute for Health Research (NIHR) Clinical Research Network and through this have links with over 200 general practices around Kent, Surrey and Sussex to recruit patients for research trials and studies.
 The research conducted by the Division informs our teaching throughoutthe BSMS undergraduate curriculum, in the areas of general practice, population medicine and healthcare systems.

 In all our areas of research we are keen to develop links with colleagues at our parent universities (Sussex and Brighton), the local health economy, and with academic colleagues across the UK and internationally.

 A total of 130 local GP practices are actively involved in clinical teaching.
 GPs who are interested in undergraduate teaching opportunities should refer to the GP Teachers page.
 General practitioners without an existing contract with BSMS may be eligible for an honorary academic title.
 Honorary titles are granted in recognition of sustained involvement in the medical school, including provision of community placements, research collaboration, teaching ,student assessment and examination.